Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Social-Quantum Duality

-Here we describe the mathematical equivalence between certain social dynamics models and quantum magnetic systems.
+Having established the phase structure of our social model, we now reveal an exact correspondence with special unitary $SU(N)$ quantum spin systems.
 This provides a mutual fertilization of ideas from statistical description of social systems and elements of representation theory.
-We explore in detail the exact correspondence between a Schelling-inspired $q$-state Potts model with many-body interactions and $SU(N)$ quantum spin systems in their mean-field regimes exhaustively studied recently in \cite{polychro1,polychro2,polychro3}.
-The connection emerges through careful analysis of how social interaction patterns map onto the irreducible representations of $SU(N)$ symmetry groups.
+We explore in detail the exact correspondence between a Schelling-inspired $q$-state Potts model with many-body interactions and $SU(N)$ quantum spin systems in their mean-field regimes exhaustively studied recently in \cite{polychronakosFerromagneticPhaseTransitions2023,polychronakosPhaseTransitionsDecomposition2024,polychronakosNonabelianFerromagnetsThreebody2025}.
+The connection emerges through careful analysis of how social interaction patterns map onto the irreducible representations of $SU(N)$ symmetry groups where the number of communities $q$ maps onto the number of internal degrees of freedom $N$.
 Recall that the $q$-state Potts model Hamiltonian

-describes a $n$-agent system ($n$-atom system is notations of \cite{polychro3}) where agents can exist in $q$ distinct states, with $J_2$ and $J_3$ quantifying the strengths of pairwise and three--body interactions respectively.
-The complete graph structure ensures consideration of all possible interactions, ensuring the mean-field treatment of $q$-state Potts model in terms of "spin occupation number" to be exact.
+describes a $n$-agent system ($n$-atom system in the notation of \cite{polychronakosNonabelianFerromagnetsThreebody2025}) where agents can exist in $q$ distinct states, with $J_2$ and $J_3$ quantifying the strengths of pairwise and three-body interactions respectively.
+The complete graph ensures exact mean-field treatment through all-to-all connectivity.

-The general form of the $SU(N)$-symmetric quantum spin Hamiltonian with both two--body and three--body interactions can be written as:
+The general form of the $SU(N)$-symmetric quantum spin Hamiltonian with both two-body and three-body interactions can be written as:

 The operators $S_i^a$ ($a = 1,...,N^2-1$) are the generators of $SU(N)$ at site $i$, satisfying the Lie algebra: